charlesc90/powershell-scripts/README.md

 This is a collection of PowerShell scripts to assist various administrative tasks.

+# Forms.ps1

+This is a basic Windows Forms window template with buttons.
+Each button calls a function.
+Lines 125-140 show that when the button is clicked, the function in curly brackets is called.

 # Rename-Files.ps1

 This script replaces a string with another string for all files' filenames in a directory.